UoB-COMSM0110/2024-group-15/README.md

 NASA TLX is a multi-dimensional rating tool used to measure the workload a person experienced when performing a task.
 On the other hand, SUS is a reliable tool used to measure usability.

-In stage 1, the main difference between easy mode and hard mode is whether the *pathfinder* is opened.
-As for stage 2, ...
+In stage 1, the main difference between easy mode and hard mode is whether the *pathfinder* is opened. **As for stage 2, we adjust the distance between two planets, easy mode would be closer and hard mode would be far.
+In essence, this setting make player not able to see each other when playing in hard mode.**